The Class Actions Law Review: United Kingdom - England & Wales

-In a judgment handed down on 16 April 2019, the Court of Appeal reversed the CAT's decision.
-In the most important decision for the class action regime to date, the Court found that: (1) the proper standard for evidence for the proposed class representative (PCR) is no higher than a 'real prospect of success', so the methodology proposed by the PCR for establishing loss was sufficient for the CPO stage in the proceedings; (2) aggregate damages need not be proposed to be distributed on a compensatory basis (as had been envisaged by the CAT); and (3) loss does not need to be established through calculating individual loss.
+In April 2019, the Court of Appeal reversed the CAT's decision.11 It found that: (1) the proper standard for evidence for the proposed class representative (PCR) is no higher than a 'real prospect of success', so the methodology proposed by the PCR for establishing loss was sufficient for the CPO stage in the proceedings; (2) aggregate damages need not be proposed to be distributed on a compensatory basis (as had been envisaged by the CAT); and (3) loss does not need to be established through calculating individual loss.
 The Court of Appeal also held that refusal to grant the CPO would be likely to mean that no follow-on proceedings would succeed, given that the small sums involved for each individual would make individual litigation impractical, so there were strong policy reasons for granting the CPO.
-Mastercard has appealed to the Supreme Court and the appeal will be heard in May 2020.

 Road Haulage Association Limited v.
 MAN SE and others, and UK Trucks Claim Limited v.
 Fiat Chrysler Automobiles NV and others (together, the Trucks Applications)

 The Road Haulage Association Limited v.
-MAN SE and others (Road Haulage)12 CPO application has been brought under the opt-in collective proceedings regime, while the UK Trucks Claim Limited v.
-Fiat Chrysler Automobiles NV and others (UK Trucks)13 CPO application has been brought as opt-out collective proceedings at first instance, but opt-in in the alternative.
+MAN SE and others (Road Haulage)14 CPO application has been brought under the opt-in collective proceedings regime, while the UK Trucks Claim Limited v.
+Fiat Chrysler Automobiles NV and others (UK Trucks)15 CPO application has been brought as opt-out collective proceedings at first instance, but opt-in in the alternative.

 Both applications, brought in July 2018 and May 2018 respectively, followed the European Commission's finding in July 2016 that certain European truck manufacturers had engaged in collusive arrangements on pricing.
 In light of the similar issues involved, the Trucks Applications are being heard together.

 Broadly, the proposed class across the Trucks Applications encompasses those who purchased or leased new or pre-owned medium or heavy trucks during the relevant period, but the claim forms and expert reports of the two applicants take different approaches to defining the classes.
-To date, over 10,000 members have signed up to the Road Haulage proceedings,14 although this number is expected to increase if the CAT grants the CPO.
+To date, over 10,000 members have signed up to the Road Haulage proceedings,16 although this number is expected to increase if the CAT grants the CPO.
 At a case management conference held in December 2018, the CAT directed that both claims should be heard together, and also suggested that there was nothing under the collective proceedings regime that prevented two opt-in proceedings being certified for the same infringement.
 This raises the possibility that both the UK Trucks and Road Haulage applications could be certified as opt-in proceedings, potentially allowing claimants to choose between the two proceedings (although this will depend on how the class is formulated).
-However, the applications have been stayed pending the outcome of the appeal in Mastercard.

-The parties must now await the decision in Mastercard.
-In the interim, it is unclear how the courts will manage the different claims, as proceedings brought by individual claimants have now made significantly more progress than the CPO applications.
+Following the decision in Merricks, the certification hearings have been listed for April 2021.
+It is unclear, however, how the courts will manage the different claims, as proceedings brought by individual claimants have now made significantly more progress than the Trucks Applications.